canada-ca/accelerators_accelerateurs-gcp/deployment-templates/Terraform/guardrails/README.md

     - Billing Viewer
     - Cloud Asset Inventory Viewer
     - Org Policies
-    - Resource Location Constraint to prevent resources from being created outside of Canada
+    - Resource Location Constraint `constraints/gcp.resourceLocations` to prevent resources from being created outside of Canada
+    - Public Marketplace Constraing `constraints/commerceorggovernance.disablePublicMarketplace` to prevent use of the marketplace

 To run this section you will need to adjust the generated `variables.tfvar` file to use the correct values for your 3 group mails and run the terraform script.

-1. Move to the guardrails dir and prepare to edit the partially generated `variables.tfvar` file.
+#### 1. Move to the guardrails dir and prepare to edit the partially generated `variables.tfvar` file.
 ```
 cd ../1-guardrails
 ```